Close-Grip Preacher Curl

 Frequently asked

-What muscles does the Close Grip Preacher Curl work?
+What muscles does the Close-Grip Preacher Curl work?

-Is the Close Grip Preacher Curl a compound or isolation exercise?
+Is the Close-Grip Preacher Curl a compound or isolation exercise?

-The Close Grip Preacher Curl is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.
+The Close-Grip Preacher Curl is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.

-What equipment do I need for the Close Grip Preacher Curl?
+What equipment do I need for the Close-Grip Preacher Curl?

 You need the following equipment: Barbell.

-What difficulty level is the Close Grip Preacher Curl?
+What difficulty level is the Close-Grip Preacher Curl?

-The Close Grip Preacher Curl is rated as intermediate difficulty.
+The Close-Grip Preacher Curl is rated as intermediate difficulty.
 Some training experience is helpful for performing this exercise safely.

 Similar exercises

-Barbell Standing Bicep Curl Drag-Style
+Barbell Drag Curl

-Barbell Standing Bicep Curl Reverse-Grip
+Cable Bicep Curl

-Cable Biceps Curl
+Cable Hammer Curl